Skip to main content

 Import your contact list

 In the Contacts section, click Import and upload your CSV file.
-The importer will ask you to map each column header to the corresponding field in the platform.Review the mapping, choose how to handle duplicates, and click Import to begin the process.
+The importer will ask you to map each column header to the corresponding field in the platform.Review the mapping carefully, choose how to handle duplicates, and click Import to begin.

 6